WordPress/hosting-handbook/upgrading.md

 Considering that the goal is to keep the contents and assuming the loss of the rest of the elements, there are some steps.

 As with any upgrade, the first thing to do is to make a backup copy.
+The best way to upgrade from WP < 3.6 is to perform a content migration.

-Create a brand-new WordPress, withoud the database.
+1. Create a brand-new WordPress, withoud the database.

-Copy the old WordPress files from the "/wp-content/uploads/" content to the new one.
+2. Copy the old WordPress files from the "/wp-content/uploads/" content to the new one.

-Create a new database with the old database information.
+3. Create a new database with the old database information.
 The best way is using "mysqldump".

-Configure the wp-config.php with all the new data.
+4. Configure the wp-config.php with all the new data.

-Access the "/wp-admin/" page, and follow the upgrading process.
+5. Access the "/wp-admin/" page, and follow the upgrading process.

 With this way, WordPress will be able to maintain and update the contents in the database and be able to work with these contents in an updated version of WordPress.

-A WordPress with the default theme, and all the contents should be available.
+A WordPress with the default theme, and all the contents should now be available.

 A common problem found in these database restorations is the character encoding type.
 It is very likely that its not in UTF-8 (maybe in an ISO or ASCII "deprecated" format), so make sure that the character encoding is updated correctly.